labbces/pcwkb/docs/source/add_data.md

 ## Django shell

 To include other necessary data we will be using the shell.
-To access the shell you simply need to type:
+To access the Django shell, ensure your virtual environment is activated.
+Then type:

 ```bash
 python manage.py shell
 ```

 ### Ontology parser

-As this project relys on ontology terms as the main categorators and the majority of the models in this project is related to it, we have a parser to include thse in our db.
+As this project relies on ontology terms as the primary classifiers and most of the models are related to them, we have implemented a parser to include these terms in our database.

-The parser is on `pcwkb_core/utils/parsers/obo_related.py` and unfotunately only works with OBO files
+The parser is on `pcwkb_core/utils/parsers/obo_related.py` and unfortunately only works with OBO files

 Inside the shell environment, type: